Sunday, 20 March 2016

 Now wouldn't if be nice if there were to be more than one team next year.
 Maybe we could get a team in the top five or even on the podium?
 There are quite few of you out there with the right qualities.
 Some of you must have one more left in you?

-Hello to all, Jack's funeral service will take place on Thursday 20th November at Markeaton Crematorium ( Main Chapel) at 11.20am.
+Jack's funeral service will take place on Thursday 20th November at Markeaton Crematorium ( Main Chapel) at 11.20am.

 No flowers please.